H-1B Visa Season Registration Starts March 2022

-On February 5, 2021, the U.S. Citizenship and Immigration Services (USCIS) announced the timeframe and parameters for the H-1B registration period.
-This is the second year of the H-1B registration system.
+The U.S. Citizenship and Immigration Services (USCIS) has announced the timeframe and parameters for the upcoming H-1B registration period for Fiscal Year 2023.
+This is the third year of the H-1B registration system.

 What is the H-1B registration period?